simritdhanjal/simritdhanjal.github.io/_posts/2025-08-21-ai-education.md

 Because education is inherently a social ecosystem, not just the delivery of content.

 Students become learners through relationships.
 It’s the encouragement of a teacher, the support or challenge of a peer, the example of a mentor in which growth takes root.
-Knowledge isn’t delivered, rather it’s cultivated in conversation, collaboration, and shared experience.
+Knowledge isn’t delivered, rather it’s cultivated in conversation and shared experience.

-The COVID-19 pandemic underscored this reality.
+The COVID-19 pandemic highlighted this reality.
 Remote learning kept schooling ongoing, but without in-person connection, many students fell behind.
-McKinsey estimated that U.S. students lost, on average, five months of progress in math and four in reading after extended closures.
+McKinsey estimated that U.S. students lost, on average, five months of progress in math and four months in reading after extended closures.
 Screens delivered information, but without real peers and teachers in the room, students were less likely to participate, less likely to connect, and less engaged overall.

 I’ve seen this dynamic firsthand.
 Since 2018, I’ve taught math both remotely and in person, and I have to say, I love teaching in person far more.
 I can more easily connect personally with the students, and they’re also more engaged because I can give each of them attention.
 Walking around the classroom while they work on a problem lets me spot when someone is stuck and offer a quick nudge.
 Putting them into small groups for math games or challenge problems gives them a chance to wrestle with ideas together, learn from one another, and build confidence.

 At Carnegie Mellon, as a TA for 15-281 for five semesters, I saw the same thing with college students I taught.
-Engaged students challenged assumptions, tested their reasoning against ours, and grew stronger problem-solving skills as they muddled through assignments.
+Engaged students challenged assumptions, tested their reasoning against ours, and grew stronger problem solving skills as they muddled through assignments.
 Several of my students went on to become TAs themselves, continuing this cycle of guided struggle and learning that no tool could replicate.

 Teaching and learning go hand in hand.
 A teacher surveys the room, guides, and nudges, and a dedicated student works, struggles, and grows.
-Those small, human interactions, the questions, the hints, the shared epiphanies, are the heart of real learning.
+Those small human interactions among the questions and shared epiphanies, are the heart of real learning.
 They’re also the reason past technologies, no matter how impressive, have never fully delivered.

 ## Where AI Fits